1990 Oklahoma State Cowboys football team

 The 1990 Oklahoma State Cowboys football team represented Oklahoma State University as a member of the Big Eight Conference during the 1990 NCAA Division I-A football season.
 Led by seventh-year head coach Pat Jones, the Cowboys compiled an overall record of 4–7 with a mark of 2–5 in conference play, placing in a three-way tie for sixth in the Big 8.
+Running back Gerald Hudson ranked second among major-college players in 1990 with 1,642 rushing yards and led the country with an average of 149.3 yards per game.

 Oklahoma State played home games at Lewis Field in Stillwater, Oklahoma.